top of page

 Teaching

 Since February 2024, I am a Wissenschaftliche Mitarbeiterin in Political Science at the University of Cologne WiSo Faculty.
-In this capacity, I will teach two courses per semester, detailed below.
+In this capacity, I teach two courses per semester, detailed below.

 Reproductive Justice